iamvartikasingh/INFO_6150_Assignment_2/README.md

 - Embedded audio files are used where applicable, allowing visitors to play audio clips directly on the site.

 ### 8. Video
-- Videos are integrated into the site to showcase project demos or personal introductions.
+- Video is integrated into the site.

 ### 9. Header & Footer
 - The header includes the site's main navigation and the footer contains links to social media profiles and copyright information.